SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="translate_vars"> Variable Names </h2>

-svFSIplus is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
+svFSIplus is essentially a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
 The original Fortran variable names are typically small, contain no underscores for readability and are often ambiguous.
-However, the **same varaible names** are used in both the C++ and Fortran codes in order to maintain a clear relationship between them.
+However, the **same variable names** are used in both the C++ and Fortran codes in order to maintain a clear relationship between them.

 For example, the following section of Fortran code